jayantsharma/resumes/skiingResume.md

 (+91) 94181 48514

 ### Personal Profile
 I am a skilled, confident outdoorsman having spent considerable time backpacking and mountaineering in the Indian Himalayas.
 I've displayed a strong sense of trustworthiness, punctuality, reliability, sensitivity and interpersonal skills while leading outdoor groups.
 I completed the Trip Leader course organised by NOLS India which helped me polish my leadership and communication skills.
-I'm smart with a keen analytical mind and am a quick thinker.
+I have a keen analytical mind and am a quick thinker.
 As a member of the football team since high-school, I imbibed crucial lessons in man-management and motivational skills.

 ### Courses
+* Advanced Skiing Course (A grade)
+	1. 14 day course
+	2. Winter '15
+	2. Near Manali, India
+	3. Long parallels, short parallels, linked turns
+	4. Follows Intermediate and Basic Skiing courses of similar format
 * Advanced Mountaineering Course (A grade)
 	1. 26 day course
 	2. Fall '14